fmager/real-time/m0_introduction/README.md

 Basically, you could stop reading once you are done with the 1️⃣ header and just click each "MX - XXXX" on the left, read that page until the end, then click on the next "MX - XXXX" title and read that until the end and you would be done.
-That does not include "M5 - Projects", that one is only relevant for 3️⃣ and 4️⃣.
+That does not include "M4 - Optimization" and "M5 - Projects".
 Happy reading!

 ### 2️⃣